hari8github/nodejs_basics/README.md

-Nodejs basics like crud funcs, filestream, and NPM is here!
+Nodejs basics like crud funcs, filestream, NPM and EJS is also (ejs files can be run using app_view.js) here!